stephenry/stephenry/README.md

 ## About:

-Experienced Computer Engineer with advanced proficiency in Logic Design, Computer Architecture and Software Modelling (specifically C++).
+Experienced Computer Engineer with advanced proficiency in Logic Design, Computer Architecture and C/C++-based Reference/Architectural Models.
 My background is as a logic designer but my day to day is writing C++ at a large well-known chip-company.
 I am based in the UK, but have dual UK-/USA- nationality.

 ## Projects by year